deskKira/zopa/README.md

 For start to do the follow things:
 * To clone the repository: git clone https://github.com/deskKira/zopa.git or click download zip
-* Run the next command: mvn clean package.
+* Run the next command: `mvn clean package`.
 In result you should get the file **credit-1.0-jar-with-dependencies.jar** in target directory of the project
 * Run the command:
 ```
 java -jar credit-1.0-jar-with-dependencies.jar arg1 arg2